Four Essential Writing Skills for College and Daily Life

 Strategies to Improve Brevity

-Eliminate awkward phrasing: Read through your finished draft (out loud if possible), listening for phrasing that sounds awkward.
+Avoid awkward phrasing: Read through your finished draft (out loud if possible), listening for phrasing that sounds awkward.
 When something sounds off, it probably uses inefficient language.
 Consider what you’re trying to say and if there’s a more direct way to say it.

 Writing Skill #2: Clarity